1 DAY IN ABU DHABI ITINERARY

 - Never drink in public (except in restaurants etc.) and do not get totally drunk.

-- Follow the dress code – Abu Dhabi is a bit more conservative than Dubai, but you can show some skin (arms, legs) but my tip is always to respect the culture and religion and don’t forget that it is not an European country.
+- Follow the dress code – Abu Dhabi is a bit more conservative than Dubai, but you can show some skin (arms, legs), but my tip is always to respect the culture and religion and don’t forget that it is not a European country.